Repurposing State Resources for System's Change.

 A Perfect Storm.

-Austin has the opportunity to step into an innovative season and develop a creative solution, built on public and private partnerships, to establish a model that Health and Human Services can use statewide to impact 12 other SSLCs.
+Austin has the opportunity to step into an innovative season and develop a creative solution, built on public and private partnerships, to establish a model that Health and Human Services can use statewide to impact 13 SSLCs.

 Segregation is not forward thinking.
 Next generation decision makers are not choosing segregated classrooms or institutions for their children and siblings.
 The need is for family support, financial provision, quality providers and community based services.
 We see opportunity for Health and Human Services to make underutilized resources available (SSLC land, buildings and state budget) by opening the campus, or repurposing portions of the campus, making way for a community of like-minded players to creatively engage and support the presence of people with disabilities.